iepathos/openshift-diy-py27-django-jenkins/README.md

 You are done!
 Enjoy.
 Email me if you got any queries.

 ### Contributors ###
-This repo is forked from [ehazlett/openshift-diy-py27-django][link2]
+1. This repo is forked from [ehazlett/openshift-diy-py27-django][link2]
+2. Nam Duong, Redhat

 [link2]: https://github.com/ehazlett/openshift-diy-py27-django